 “Can you be angry and not sin?”

-I agree with that translation as both the context and personal experience testifies to its truth.
+I agree with that.
 I’ve never gotten angry and then thanked God for my anger.
 Anger kills.
 Anger divides.
-Cain killed Abel because he was angry, and anger has destroyed millions since.
-It is no coincidence that Paul says in the very next verse, “Neither give place to the devil.”
-The adversary knows that he only needs to make us angry to divide and conquer us.
+Cain killed Abel because he was angry.
+Anger has destroyed millions since.
+It is no coincidence that Paul, in the next verse, says, “Neither give place to the devil.”
+Concerning us, the adversary knows all he has to do is get us angry to divide and conquer us.

 What’s the alternative to anger?
 “But become ye kind to one another, tender-hearted, dealing graciously with one another, even as God in Christ deals graciously with you.”

-You may object again by claiming, “Christ got angry in Mark 3:5.
+Some object to this by saying, “Christ got angry in Mark 3:5.
 If He can do it, so can I. He flipped over tables, so can I.” I answer by merely repeating what Paul told US to do.
-Jesus was angry at something particular – context is essential.
+Jesus was angry at something very specific – context is essential.
 Our Lord did many things we can’t do: He read people’s minds, stopped storms, raised the dead, and feed over 5,000 people with just a few sardines and crackers.
 I am not God or Jesus.
 So when it comes to anger, they can be angry and not sin, but I don’t think we can be angry without sinning because Paul tells US to put away ALL anger.

-The manner of life Paul lays out before the believer under grace in Ephesians, Philippians, and Colossians is so revolutionary, so beautiful, that if carried out in full, would produce a drastic reorganization of our lives.
-Human religion and human pride do not want to be reorganized, and this is why these standards will never be generally accepted, or they will be reinterpreted to match human experience unaffected by grace.
+Paul lays out the manner of life before the believer under grace in Ephesians, Philippians, and Colossians.
+It is so revolutionary, so beautiful that if carried out in full, it would produce a drastic reorganization of our lives.
+Human religion and human pride do not want to be reorganized.
+This is why these standards will never be generally accepted or will be reinterpreted to match human experience unaffected by grace.

-To prepare us for these life-changing exhortations, Paul, in Ephesians 3:17, prays that God would be granting us, in harmony with the outflowing wealth of His esteem, that we would be strengthened with might by His spirit in the inner man, that Christ may be at home in our hearts through the faith.
-If you invited me over and said, “Make yourself at home,” what if I took you literally and started moving the furniture around?
-Paul is praying that we give our Lord that kind of welcoming party in our lives.
-Paul isn’t praying for our strengthening with divine power just so Christ can be welcomed by us once in a while during holiday seasons, but he is praying that we give Him such a welcome that he is allowed to move the furniture around to His liking.
+This is why Paul prays in Ephesians 3:17, in preparation for his revolutionary exhortations in chapter four, that God would be granting us, in harmony with the outflowing wealth of His esteem, that we would be strengthened with might by His spirit in the inner man that Christ may be at home in our hearts through the faith.
+If you invited me over and said, “Make yourself at home,” what if I took you seriously and started moving the furniture around?
+How would you feel?
+Uncomfortable?
+Well, this is the kind of welcoming party Paul is praying that we give to our Lord.
+Paul isn’t praying in Ephesians three for our strengthening with divine power so that Christ can be welcomed by us once in a while during holiday seasons.
+He is praying thusly because when Christ is at home in our hearts, He will move the furniture around.
 At first, we may feel uncomfortable, but we will soon realize that He is a much better interior decorator of our lives than we are.
 Apply this to “put away all anger.”
 Anger, though a Goliath-sized monster, is no match for God’s power at work in us.